VILLASframework/documentation/web/development.md

 - @subpage web-datastructure

+In order to get started with the VILLASframework web-interface, you might also want to check our our [demo project](https://git.rwth-aachen.de/acs/public/villas/Demo) which is simple to setup using Docker Compose.

 ## Frontend

 ### Description

-The website itself based on the react javascript framework.
+The website itself based on the React JavaScript framework.

 ### Required

  - NodeJS with npm

 ### Setup

- - `git clone git@git.rwth-aachen.de:VILLASframework/VILLASweb.git` to copy the project on your computer
+ - `git clone git@git.rwth-aachen.de:acs/public/villas/VILLASweb.git` to copy the project on your computer
  - `cd VILLASweb`
  - `npm install`